Configuration

 Azure AI Serverless Deployments

-You can deploy “serverless” models through Azure AI Studio and pay as you go per token.
+You can deploy “serverless” models through Azure AI Foundry and pay as you go per token.
 You can browse the Azure AI model catalog and use the serverless API filter to see the available models.

 There are two types of serverless deployments that require different configurations: OpenAI models and all other models.